-Our 3-day Ski Touring Course and our AIARE 1 avalanche course will teach you equally important yet very different skillsets.
-This Ski Touring course is a 100% movement-based course designed to introduce you to the gear, skills, and knowledge necessary to move proficiently through the backcountry.
+Our 3-Day Ski Touring course and our AIARE 1 avalanche course will teach you equally important yet very different skill sets.
+This ski touring course is a movement-based course designed to introduce you to the gear, skills, and knowledge necessary to move proficiently through the backcountry.
 Our avalanche courses are designed to teach you to identify avalanche hazards and manage risk in the backcountry.
 In order to become a well-rounded backcountry traveler, we encourage you to take both the ski touring course and an AIARE 1 course.
-If you take the 3-Day Backcountry Touring Course and an AIARE 1 course in the same season, you will receive a 10% discount on each.
+If you take the 3-Day Ski Touring Course and an AIARE 1 Avalanche Course in the same season, you will receive a 10% discount on each.

 Snow Travel Gear

-You should be at least a very solid intermediate skier, or you will most likely not enjoy the course.
-Snow conditions may vary, ski touring boots are not as supportive as standard alpine gear, backcountry terrain is often more challenging, and the course is physically demanding.
+You should be a strong, upper intermediate skier.
+Snow conditions may vary, ski touring equipment feels different than standard alpine gear, backcountry terrain is often more challenging, and the course is physically demanding.

 The course is movement based.
 Ski touring principles are explained on the go and practical application is instant.

-Well, ideally you take both an AIARE Level 1 course AND a 3-Day Ski Touring Course.
+Well, ideally you take both an AIARE 1 course AND a 3-Day Ski Touring Course.
 The designs of these two courses are very complementary and that is why we offer a 10% discount to anyone who decides to sign-up for both of them within the same season.
 If possible, we recommend taking the touring course before the AIARE course.
 Please send us an email (email@example.com) if you sign up for both courses so that we can apply the 10% discount to both.